HybridSatyam/HybridSatyam/README.md

 ### 🔍 Back in the Lab – What I'm Working On

-Monitor machine health using telematics and electronic data Analyze fault codes, event logs, and equipment trends Convert machine data into actionable maintenance insights Support predictive and condition-based maintenance strategies
+🔍 I monitor machine health by analyzing electronic machine data, including **event codes, fault codes, exceptions, and SOS reports**. 📊 Using data visualization tools, I identify equipment trends, detect potential failures. ⚙️ My focus is on enabling predictive and condition-based maintenance to improve equipment reliability, availability, and operational performance.
 ---

 ## Learning Roadmap